Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Structure of this paper

-\emph{All the metric spaces appeared in this paper are assumed to be complete}, unless where mentioned.
+\emph{All the metric spaces appearing in this paper are assumed to be complete}, unless otherwise mentioned.

-\section{Basic Notions: Bundle, Correspondence, Generating Map}
+\chapter{Basic Notions: Bundle, Correspondence, Generating Map}

-In this section, we collect some basic notions for the convenience of readers; particularly, we will generalize the notion of correspondence having generating map in \cite{Cha08} to different contexts from our purpose.
+In this section, we collect some basic notions for the convenience of readers; in particular, we generalize the notion of correspondence having a generating map in \cite{Cha08} to different contexts.
+Throughout, we use the following notations for a map $ f $ between metric spaces: \begin{enumerate}[$ \bullet $] \item $\lip f = \sup\{ d(f(x), f(y))/ d(x, y): x \neq y \}$, the Lipschitz constant of $f$;